parwinakhtari/Sizzlers/README.md

 # Team Sizzlers

 We have made an AI based GUI to detect tumor and its type with maximum probability from a class of tumor using OpenCV on brain scans with an accuracy of <b>94%</b>.<br/>
+We have used Tkinter to develop the GUI by using python libraries numpy,pandas,pickle,etc.

 Contents